 Gas supply options available to Cascade to meet the core market demand requirements generally fall into two groups: 1) Firm gas supplies on a short- or long-term basis, and 2) Short-term gas supplies purchased on the open market as needed in a particular month for one or more days.
-A third option, renewable natural gas, is emerging.1 A separate and important source of gas supply is natural gas storage service, which is required to provide economical service to low load factor customers during seasonal and other high demand periods.
+A third option, RNG, is emerging.
+A separate and important source of gas supply is natural gas storage service, which is required to provide economical service to low load factor customers during seasonal and other high demand periods.